-A typical lift/drag curve for a complete aeroplane is shown in Fig. 6.3, and these are the sort of figures we shall get from it -
+A typical lift/drag curve for a complete aeroplane is shown later on in Fig. 6.3, and Table 5.2 shows the sort of figures we shall get from it,

 This table is very instructive, and shows quite clearly the effect of different air speeds in level flight on the total drag that will be experienced.
-It shows, too, that the least total drag is at the best lift/drag ratio, which in this case is at 4° angle of attack, which, in turn, is at about 160 knots air speed (Fig. 5.10).
+It shows, too, that the least total drag is at the best lift/drag ratio, which in this case is at 4° angle of attack, which, in turn, is at about 160 knots air speed (Fig. 5.10, overleaf).